Social Democratic Party (Nigeria): Manifesto

 A new party emerged in the name of SDP.
 It was formed by a coalition of 13 parties.
 The revived party contested for posts in the 2015 Nigerian general elections except that the President conceded to People's Democratic Party candidate ex-president Goodluck Jonathan.

+2023 Election

+In the 2023 general election the SDP nominated Prince Adewole Adebayo as its presidential candidate.

 Ideology and revival in the 4th Republic

 According to Chief Olu Falae, SDP was revived to address the failings of the two prominent Parties People's Democratic Party and All Progressive Congress, and to provide credible alternatives to Nigerians, as the SDP predates both the APC and PDP and has a history of winning elections.